Samsung/tizen-docs/docs/application/dotnet/guides/applications/uiapplication/widget-app.md

         <table>
             <tbody>
                 <tr>
-                    <p>The <a href="/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.WidgetApplication.html">Tizen.Applications.WidgetApplication</a> class provides the <code>WidgetApplication(IDictionary&lt; Type, string &gt; typeInfo)</code> constructor, which allows a widget application to have multiple widget classes.
+                    <p>The <a href="/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.WidgetApplication.html">WidgetApplication</a> class provides the <code>WidgetApplication(IDictionary&lt; Type, string &gt; typeInfo)</code> constructor, that allows a widget application to have multiple widget classes.
 The widget applications with multiple classes can make diverse class instances whenever widget viewer applications, such as the home screen and the lock screen, request for a widget instance.</p>
                     <p>The widget instance has its own life-cycle similar to the widget application.
 However, the widget instance is only an object shown by the widget viewer applications.
 Many widget instances can be running on the same widget application process.</p>
                 </tr>
             </tbody>